EnergyMashupLab/eml-cts/README.md

 # RestTestbed
 Testbed for ensuring that CTS RESTful interactions are complete and correct before integrating into the [NIST Common Transactive Services Agents Project](https://github.com/EnergyMashupLab/NIST-CTS-Agents).

+Types and type names (Java class declarations and names) do not precisely match those in NIST-CTS-Agents as they were developed in parallel, although both are derived from the standards described below.
+The rationalizing of types is an active task in the NIST-CTS-Agents project.

-The code can be exercised using tools such as cURL and Postman.
+The code can be exercised using tools such as cURL and [Postman](https://www.postman.com/).
 Documentation of the RESTful APIs is pending.

 Based On
 ------------